FreugdFred/HVA-Brightspace-login-phishing-site/README.md

 ```

-Ones everthing is done close and save app.py
+Ones everything is done close and save app.py
 then click one the LAUNCH.bat and see for your self!